ChrisPoche/Classroom/README.md

 - Improve fluidity of drag and drop funcitonality without third-party library
 - Add/remove students from classroom
 - Expand classroom details section
-- Create Edit Mode, disabling the rearrangement, removal, and addition of students when this is locked
+- Within Edit Mode, disabling the rearrangement, removal, and addition of students when this is locked

 ## Available Scripts